VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 As for the semiconvection case, there is no overshooting so the only mixing type appearing on the mixing panel will be convection (the blue one).
 And similarly the star runs out faster of helium to burn.

 ## Section 5: Plotting the results
 In the end, the aim is to compare the period spacing evolution for each model using different convective boundary mixing prescription.
 You can of course do it yourself, but the TAs will also do it using a Python script.
+For this, you can upload your `history.data` on this google file here.

 The quantities to plot are in the `history.data` files.